 - Backup the data you want to save because deleting Kodi will remove it.

 - Click on the Start menu and open Control Panel by searching for it.
-Alternatively, you can click on the gear icon in order to open settings if you are using Windows 10.
+Alternatively, you can click on the gear icon to open Settings if you are using Windows 10.

 - If you are using the Settings app, clicking on Apps should immediately open a list of all installed programs on your PC.